Do Go On - 536 - FedEx Flight 705

 They're trying to focus all they can on holding Calloway down, who is at this point uninjured,

-still a big musly six foot two martial arts blackboard.
+still a big musly six foot two martial arts black belt.

 Yeah.